Platform Components

 Kinetic Platform Form Designer

-- Rule enforcement: Lets you enforce rule sets on data records.
+• Rule enforcement lets you enforce rule sets on data records.
 For example, you might require that users fill in a name, date, and contact number when entering a work order.

 Built for Extension

-In keeping with our Common Frameworks philosophy, we made Kinetic Forms extendable with languages like JavaScript, CSS, and HTML.
+Keeping with our Common Frameworks philosophy, we made Kinetic Forms extendable with languages like JavaScript, CSS, and HTML.
 This additional flexibility lets you enhance the look and feel of your forms, write custom validations to ensure clean data is being captured, and otherwise customize your forms to fit your needs.

 Workflows